 “Furniture always needs to adapt to the human body and the human body needs to be ultimately understood to create good furniture design.” – Ross Didier

-”Design is Shaolin kung Fu where Art is bare knuckle fist fighting.
+“Art and design are very different, and I feel very aware of sliding the bar between them.
+Design is Shaolin kung Fu where Art is bare knuckle fist fighting.
 I mean artists can do whatever they want for their art and this liberation is the point of what they do.
 Design on the other hand has disciplines with givens, and to ignore these misses the point of designing.
-Good art communicates ideas and good design is useful, then the stories this creates is inspiring.” – Ross Didier
+Good art communicates ideas – good design serves function, and the story this creates is inspiring.” – Ross Didier

 The Didier Design Studio has long intuited a world where art meets design, craft blends with engineering and utilitarianism embraces luxury.